rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Using Valama

+Autovala can export a project to a Valama project, allowing to use this great editor.
+Unfortunately, the integration is still quite poor.
+Currently, the workflow is:

+  * Refresh your Autovala project with *autovala refresh* and export the project with *autovala valama*.
+This will generate a Valama project with the same packages and sources than the Autovala project
+  * Open that project and work
+  * Every time you do a change that modifies the package list (like adding or removing a Using), or add or delete a source file, you need to refresh the Autovala project.
+If you want to get the changes in the package list reflected in Valama, you must export the project again and reload it

+I hope to have a much better integration in a near future.

 ## Using SVG icons for several sizes of the same icon

 Sometimes it is a good idea to have diferent pictures for the same icon, using one or another for diferent sizes.
 When the icons are in **png** format, there are no problems, but with **svg** icons, if the final theme has scalable entries, all of them will go there.
 To avoid this, just open the **.avprj** file and replace the command **full_icon** with **fixed_size_icon**.
 This command will always use the canvas size of the **svg** file to determine the fixed size entry where to put it, and will never place an **svg** icon in an scalable entry.
 For **png** files it works exactly the same that **full_icon**.